Spring wave of coronavirus crashes across 38 states as hospitalizations increase

 “However, even if a vaccine fails to protect against infection, it often protects against serious disease,” Fauci said.

-The CDC said these breakthrough infections were seen in all age groups.
+The CDC said these breakthrough infections were found in all age groups.
 Women accounted for 65 percent of reported breakthrough cases.
 The CDC did not break down the cases by vaccine type.

 “To date, no unexpected patterns have been identified in case demographics or vaccine characteristics,” Nordlund said.
-She added that the CDC continues to advise vaccinated people to take precautions in public places, such as wearing masks, maintaining social distancing, and avoiding crowds and poorly ventilated places.
+She added that the CDC continues to advise vaccinated people to take precautions in public places, such as wearing masks, maintaining social distance, and avoiding crowds and poorly ventilated areas.

 The nation appears to be moving forward, if not always smoothly, toward its goal of crushing the pandemic.
 By the end of the week, the United States is poised to reach the milestone of 200 million vaccine shots into arms, and the now-rapid pace of inoculations among the most vulnerable populations is driving down mortality rates from covid-19.

 But vaccine hesitancy is much on the mind of public health officials.
 In coming weeks, the supply of doses may outstrip demand.
-Biden administration officials said Wednesday the country is averaging 3.3 million vaccine doses a day.
-On Wednesday, the government reported only 2.5 million vaccine doses administered — even though that included pre-pause Johnson & Johnson vaccinations.
+Biden administration officials said Wednesday that the country is averaging 3.3 million vaccine doses a day.
+On Wednesday, the government reported only 2.5 million doses administered — even though that included pre-pause Johnson & Johnson vaccinations.

-That pause is because of a rare blood-clotting condition seen in six women, one of whom died.
+Inoculations with the vaccine were paused nationwide amid reports that six women between the ages of 18 and 48 suffered a rare blood clotting disorder.
+One of them died.

 That number is small compared with the 7.5 million doses delivered, but the similarity of the cases to blood clotting seen in Europe in the rollout of the AstraZeneca vaccine — which uses a similar vector for introducing the vaccine into the body — has grabbed the attention of the scientific community.

 This country’s vaccination efforts have relied far more heavily on the Pfizer-BioNTech and Moderna vaccines.
 But Johnson & Johnson has been ramping up in recent weeks, with 344,000 vaccinations reported Monday before the pause.

 Any attempt to forecast the future of the pandemic has been hampered by unknowns about the virus and the human immune response to it, the unpredictability of human behavior, the successes or failures in persuading people to get vaccinated, and many other crosscurrents that can push infection and hospitalization numbers in opposite directions.
-Changing metaphors: There are many dials controlling this situation, manipulated simultaneously, clockwise and counterclockwise.
+Changing metaphors: Many dials are controlling this situation, manipulated simultaneously, clockwise and counterclockwise.

 One dial involves the speed of vaccination.
-That took a setback this week.
-Inoculations with the Johnson & Johnson vaccine were paused nationwide amid reports of six women between the ages of 18 and 48 who suffered a rare blood clotting disorder.
+That took a setback this week with the Johnson & Johnson pause.

-That is not a showstopper given that Johnson & Johnson so far has represented only about 5 percent of vaccinations.
+That is not a showstopper given that Johnson & Johnson has represented only about 5 percent of vaccinations.
 But the news was unwelcome in Michigan.
 The worries about this one vaccine could erode confidence in the broader vaccination campaign and the assurances of public health experts, at a moment when vaccines are the most powerful tool for ending the pandemic, Gilpin said.

 “You’ve already got a pretty concerned chunk of the population that are already skeptical of the vaccine.
-This is not going to help,” Gilpin said.
+This is not going to help,” he said.
 “This has become a race, a race to get the vaccine into people as quickly as possible before the virus can continue to spread, or continue to mutate.
 And so this will slow us down.”

 Rubin, of Children’s Hospital, said human behavior is the biggest cause of recent infection upticks.
-Fatigued by the pandemic, people are lowering their guard, traveling more readily, socializing indoors with unvaccinated people.
+Fatigued by the pandemic, people are lowering their guard, traveling more readily and socializing indoors with unvaccinated people.
 Governors and mayors are easing restrictions on gatherings.

 “The biggest driving force of the spring resurgence has been how quickly the American people have abandoned social distancing,” Rubin said.

-One of the big unknowns is the number of people who have already been infected with the virus and may have at least partial immunity.
-The official count is 31 million, but some experts believe the true number is many times that.
+One of the big unknowns is the number of people who already have been infected with the virus and may have at least partial immunity.
+The official count is 31 million, but some experts think the true number is many times that.
 Some states hammered by high numbers of infections earlier in the pandemic, such as Iowa, have recorded more modest spring numbers, while states such as Maine and New Hampshire, largely spared until now, are seeing sharp spikes in cases.

 On Tuesday, the country’s seven-day daily average for new infections topped 71,000 for the first time since Feb.
 18.